 GameArt is a Blacklisted Provider

 GameArt is a game provider based in Malta and the Balkans, which has gained notoriety within the industry for its questionable reputation and past conduct.
-The company operates without a reputable EU license, and its slots are primarily found on casinos based in Curacao, where it is able to offer its games with little to no transparency.
+Having operated without a reputable EU license up until around 2023, and having been primarily found on Curacao casinos where it was able to offers its games with little to no transparency, the company somehow managed to obtain an MGA license in February 2023 in spite of its negative track record (which says more about the MGA license than anything else).

-The lax licensing conditions, coupled with GameArt’s lack of transparency in not disclosing the RTP value or providing documentation and certifications from reputable testing agencies, raises concerns about the fairness of the company’s RNG generator.
+The lax licensing conditions, coupled with GameArt’s historicly lack of transparency in not disclosing the RTP value or providing documentation and certifications from reputable testing agencies, has raised concerns about the fairness of the company’s RNG generator.
 This has been an ongoing issue for years, and the extent of financial harm inflicted on players is difficult to determine.

 History of Shady GameArt Behavior